Skip to Content

 Spectators Expectations:

-As much as we want the players to have fun, we want you to as well.
-There are memories to be made during these events and we want them to be positive ones.
+As much as we want the players to have fun, we want you too as well.
+There are memories to be made during these events, and we want them to be positive ones.

-*All spectators should report to the 1st tee with their player for a brief review of expectations at each event.
+*All spectators should report to the 1st tee with their player for a brief review of expectations at each event ten minutes prior to their scheduled tee time.

 *Please refrain from using a cellphone on the golf course.